harshitt13/NETRA/README.md

 ## Configuration

-Backend env:
+Backend environment:
-- `FRONTEND_URL` (for CORS), e.g. http://localhost:5173
+- `FRONTEND_URL` (for CORS), e.g., http://localhost:5173
 - `GEMINI_API_KEY` (optional): for AI summaries
 - `FIREBASE_CREDENTIALS` (JSON or base64 JSON) or `GOOGLE_APPLICATION_CREDENTIALS` (path) for Firestore
 - `RISK_ALERT_THRESHOLD` (optional, default 10)

-Frontend env:
+Frontend environment:
 - `VITE_API_URL` (optional): override API base; otherwise auto‑detects localhost `http://localhost:5001/api` or same‑origin `/api` in production
-- `VITE_USE_MOCK_AUTH` (optional): use mock auth in local dev
+- `VITE_USE_MOCK_AUTH` (optional): use mock auth in local development

 ## Notes

-- Notifications feature was removed.
 - Graph view gracefully falls back to synthesized edges if Neo4j is not available.
-- If reports fail with “Person ID not found”, ensure the case points to a person present in current CSVs; the report endpoint now also resolves from `caseId`.
+- If reports fail with “Person ID not found,” ensure the case points to a person present in the current CSVs; the report endpoint also resolves from `caseId`.

 ## Contributing

-1) Fork the repo
+1) Fork the repository.
-2) Create a feature branch (`git checkout -b feature/your-change`)
+2) Create a feature branch (`git checkout -b feature/your-change`).
-3) Commit & push
+3) Commit and push.
-4) Open a PR
+4) Open a pull request.

 ## License